Skip to content

 Skateboarding is popular among students, and it’s not uncommon for them to want to bring their boards onto school buses.
 However, schools have established policies regarding the transportation of such equipment.
 As a result, students must seek permission from school authorities before bringing skateboards onto a bus.

-Let’s delve into the process that a student needs to follow to get permission.
+Let’s delve into the process a student must follow to get permission.

 Discussions with School Authorities

 Students who wish to bring their skateboards on buses should start by discussing their intentions with school authorities.
-These could be teachers or administrative officials who are in charge of school transportation.
-Remember that permission isn’t guaranteed, and therefore, your request must be well articulated and reasonable.
+These could be teachers or administrative officials in charge of school transportation.
+Remember that permission isn’t guaranteed, so your request must be well articulated and reasonable.
 Explain why you need your skateboard and how it won’t pose any risk or inconvenience during transit.

 Suppose you must go straight from school to after-school activities that require you to use your skateboard.
 In that case, you can present that as a reason for seeking permission.
 Be clear about when and where you’ll board the bus with your skateboard.

 It’s important to note that different school districts may have different rules regarding the transportation of skateboards.
-Make sure that you’re aware of any specific guidelines at your school district before making your request.
+Make sure you know any specific guidelines at your school district before making your request.

 Safety Guidelines for Skateboards on Buses

 According to the official rules from SPS, skateboards are not allowed on school buses.
-The guidelines state that dangerous objects, including skateboards, baseball bats, and sport balls of any kind, are prohibited.
-The focus of the rules is on safety, with reminders to remain in assigned seats, keep hands and objects inside the bus, and use classroom voices and language.
+The guidelines state that dangerous objects, including skateboards, baseball bats, and sports balls, are prohibited.
+The rules focus on safety, with reminders to remain in assigned seats, keep hands and objects inside the bus, and use classroom voices and language.
 Other prohibited items include gum, food, drink, candy, tobacco, pets, glass, flammables, and distractions for the driver.
-Students are expected to follow instructions from the driver or assistant and keep music instruments and backpacks in their lap or under the seat.
+Students must follow the driver’s or assistant’s instructions and keep musical instruments and backpacks in their lap or under the seat.

 While some students may feel this is restrictive towards their freedom to carry what they want onto a school bus ride -particularly if they are keen skateboarders- it’s worth considering that school buses operate differently from regular vehicles regarding safety measures.
-In contrast to private cars or buses where passengers can occupy any position (seated in the forward direction or standing), students are required to remain seated at all times while on a school bus.
-This means that carrying sharp or bulky items might cause injury during sudden braking causing harm to other passengers.
+In contrast to private cars or buses, where passengers can occupy any position (seated in the forward direction or standing), students must remain seated at all times while on a school bus.
+This means that carrying sharp or bulky items might cause injury during sudden braking, causing harm to other passengers.

-Skateboards can be especially disruptive as they generally take up space inside the bus unnecessarily and could block an aisle or doorway if not stored properly.
+Skateboards can be especially disruptive as they unnecessarily take up space inside the bus and could block an aisle or doorway if not stored properly.

-Now that we understand why skateboards might pose a risk towards students when unsecured on a bus let’s explore tips to store and secure them adequately while commuting.
+Now that we understand why skateboards might pose a risk to students when left unsecured on a bus let’s explore tips for storing and securing them adequately while commuting.

 Storage and Securement Tips

-Most schools don’t allow skateboards on buses but in an event of unavoidable circumstances – such as special education programs – a student can seek approval from their school board before bringing one onboard.
-In such cases,storage is recommended under seats or in overhead racks where available.
+Most schools don’t allow skateboards on buses, but in unavoidable circumstances—such as special education programs—a student can seek approval from their school board before bringing one on board.
+In such cases, storage is recommended under seats or overhead racks.
 This reduces hazards from leaping objects that could injure another passenger or driver due to sudden braking.
 A securement system can also be installed, consisting of metal brackets or locks that secure the skateboard to the bus floor.

-Alternatively, Velcro, bungee cords and skate strap arrangements can be used to keep the board in place but only when it’s stored in an appropriate place underneath the seat.
-Always remove wheels from the skateboard before boarding and use a cloth or paper towel to wrap them.
+Alternatively, Velcro, bungee cords, and skate strap arrangements can be used to keep the board in place, but only when it’s stored in an appropriate place underneath the seat.
+Always remove the wheels from the skateboard before boarding and use a cloth or paper towel to wrap them.

-Safety Considerations: Never leave your skateboard unsecured while you are waiting to depart, during stops or at your destination.
+Safety Considerations: Never leave your skateboard unsecured while waiting to depart, during stops, or at your destination.
 Students should keep their knees apart and feet on either side of the board.
-Always ensure that there is enough space around you so that others don’t trip over the board – this increases safety for both yourself and other passengers.
+Always ensure enough space around you so that others don’t trip over the board – this increases safety for yourself and other passengers.

-Properly securing a skateboard on a school bus is like setting up a tent- position wisely, stabilise well and secure firmly!
+Properly securing a skateboard on a school bus is like setting up a tent- position wisely, stabilize well, and secure firmly!

 The Public Debate: Skateboards on School Buses

-Those who are against skateboards argue that they are a distraction and can cause accidents due to their unconventional shape and size.
-They believe that it is possible for skateboards to roll around buses, which could result in injuries or damage to the bus itself.
-Moreover, many bus companies consider skateboards as sports equipment and lump them in the same category as bikes or other large objects.
+Those who oppose skateboards argue that their unconventional shape and size make them a distraction and can cause accidents.
+They believe that skateboards can roll around buses, which could result in injuries or damage to the bus itself.
+Moreover, many bus companies consider skateboard sports equipment and lump them in the same category as bikes or other large objects.

-There is also concern over the cost associated with providing alternative means of transportation for students whose modes of transportation have been deemed unsuitable for school premises.
-For instance, if skateboarding on campus is banned and no longer accepted on buses, it would require additional funding towards other modes of transportations like bikes or scooters.
+There is also concern over the cost of providing alternative means of transportation for students whose modes have been deemed unsuitable for school premises.
+For instance, if skateboarding on campus is banned and no longer accepted on buses, additional funding would be required for other modes of transportation like bikes or scooters.

-Additionally, some schools have recognized the benefits of allowing students to bring their skateboards on buses; while they still maintain safety regulations, it becomes one less thing for schools to worry about maintaining or policing on school property.
+Additionally, some schools have recognized the benefits of allowing students to bring their skateboards on buses;.
+At the same time, they still maintain safety regulations; it becomes one less thing for schools to worry about maintaining or policing on school property.

 It’s a complex topic with valid points made by both sides.
-Some schools compare their situation to a private plane that allows a passenger to bring a skateboard, where in this case the school bus is being used as an alternate mode of transportation.
-Their argument is that just like a private plane, rules and regulations should be set in place and followed for everyone’s safety.
+Some schools compare their situation to a private plane that allows a passenger to bring a skateboard, where the school bus is being used as an alternate mode of transportation.
+They argue that rules and regulations should be set in place and followed just like a private plane for everyone’s safety.

-In conclusion, while there may be arguments for and against bringing skateboards on school buses, it is ultimately up to schools and local governments to decide; it’s not specifically stated in government policy but rather left to each individual school district.
-Either way, maintaining a safe environment for students should always be the prime concern when making these types of decisions.
+In conclusion, while there may be arguments for and against bringing skateboards on school buses, it is ultimately up to schools and local governments to decide; it’s not specifically stated in government policy but left to each school district.
+Either way, maintaining a safe environment for students should always be the prime concern when making these decisions.